 2. Because body shamers and your critics are not the ones who count

 We came to the place where we asked: Can I just like my body yet?
-And the answer is: YES.
-If you’ve got body shamers and critics and they are not in the arena getting their ass kicked, we don't want their feedback.
+The answer is: YES.
+If you’ve got body shamers and critics, and they're not in the arena getting their collective asses kicked, we don't want their feedback.
 Watch this a sec:

 3. Because you cannot breathe enough to help others, let alone yourself, when you are consumed with loathing your body

-There’s nothing more real than boiling down life’s questions to what MUST be done first to sustain the delicate balance you have created where you are the center of the universe for probably more people than you even know; BUT, and to use a very popular airplane analogy, if you do not put on your own oxygen mask before you reach over to help another, you will not actually be able to help anyone, because you will be out of the equation.
+There’s nothing more real than boiling down life’s questions to: what MUST be done first to sustain the delicate balance you have created, where you are the center of the universe for probably more people than you even know, BUT, to use a very popular airplane analogy, if you do not put on your own oxygen mask before you reach over to help another, you will not actually be able to help anyone, because you will be out of the equation.
 When your energy and focus are taken by agonizing over thigh-gap, you aren’t breathing in the gratitude you need to fuel your life’s meaningful work.

 5. Because social media is not your life’s “to-do” list or “to-be” list

 In general, we spend a lot of time talking about physical strength and physical health, but much less time on mental strength and mental health.
 Some habits can cost you everything.
-Envying your friends or Instagrammer’s swimsuit photos on Facebook actually causes depression and eats away at your mental strength.
+Envying your friend's swimsuit photos on Facebook, or being jealous of the heavily curated (& filtered) life found in that Insta-famous quasi-celebrity's photo-feed actually causes depression and eats away at your mental strength.
 Disruptive beliefs rob us of our mental strength.
 It’s okay to be sad when something bad happens but having unhealthy beliefs about ourselves, like chronic self-pity, keeps us stuck.
 No one else can control you.
 Do not give away your power.
 There are very few things that you have to do.
 Very rarely does anything truly control you.
-Kicking unhealthy thinking to the curb now will help you summons the mental strength you need to work within those times that you really need it.
+Kicking unhealthy thinking to the curb now will help you summon the mental strength you need to work through those times that you really need it.
 Building mental strength is the key to reaching your greatest potential.

 6. Because you have just one body, one mind; you may as well take care of them

 When your body is functioning well, so is your mind; you can then produce something with your own mind.
 When your body is weak, the opposite is true.
 Understanding the body-mind relationship may not cure your physical difficulties, and it may not make you a literal genius; but repress or ignore your emotions and feel that in your gut?
 Your body aching?
 There’s a connection!
 From this vantage point, you can discover that there is an extraordinarily intimate two-way communication going on between body and mind that affects both your physical state and your mental and emotional health.
-That’s why we should take a good care of your body and pay attention to it.
-The body shows what in our mind we are unconsciously ignoring,denying,or repressing.
+That’s why we should take a good care of our body and pay attention to it.
+The body can show what, in our mind, we are unconsciously ignoring, denying, or repressing.

 7. Because otherwise you shrink away from the big badass shit you were born to do

 Kick your self-sabotaging patterns that keep showing up in your life!
 You are WORTHY!
 You are WORTHY!
 You don’t need to be approved of, you get to APPROVE yourself!
 There is no need to seek approval or validation from anyone else.
-You’re the sole member of “goddamn it, I’m worth it” club because what really matters is how you see yourself.
-The relationship you have with yourself, it’s the most complicated one, admittedly doing the work we talked about up there in #1 helps you get to this place of embracing your inner badass.
+You’re the sole member of the “goddamn it, I’m worth it” club because what really matters is how you see yourself.
+The relationship you have with yourself is usually the most complicated one, admittedly, doing the work we talked about up there in #1 helps you get to this place of embracing your inner badass.
 Woman, you are a force of nature!
-Go be that worthy AF goddess now and experience the bliss that comes with loving yourself.
-And when you look at yourself in the mirror, stop with the whole self-esteem shakedown.
-Instead say right back at that gurl: “This body was approved by me dammit.”
+Now, go be that worthy AF goddess and experience the bliss that comes with loving yourself.
+When you look at yourself in the mirror, stop with the whole self-esteem shakedown.
+Instead, say right back at that gurl: “This body was approved by me, dammit.”
 (Or not the swear part.
 Whatever.)